- Wealth PMS (50L+)

 Between two great jobs, you have as much information you’re likely to have.
 Between Rome and Paris as holiday destinations.
 From Barry Schwarz’s Paradox of Choice, one way to tell if you’re facing an “any option is great” situation is to ask Would I be happy if either of these was the only choice?
 If yes, pick one and move on.

 Knowing you want to invest in a NIFTY ETF and spending inordinate time and effort deciding between five different options.
 Avoidable.

 This line from Barry Schwarz’s can give us pause “Time spent dealing with choice is time taken away from being a good friend, a good spouse, a good parent, and a good congregant.”

 From his letters to shareholders, helpfully collated in Invent and Wander, Jeff Bezos classifies decisions at Amazon into Type 1 (consequential and nearly irreversible) and Type 2 (important but reversible).
 On type 2 questions, decision velocity is important.
 But they are not inconsequential, so you can’t just pick one option and move on.
 At Amazon, Type 2 decisions are made by high-judgment individuals or small groups.

-Think of “high-judgment” as individual(s) particularly equipped to take a specific decision based on expertise earned from experience.
+Think of “high-judgment” as an individual(s) particularly equipped to take a specific decision based on expertise earned from experience.

 In individual contexts, we violate type 2 decision-making all the time by overestimating our expertise.
 It’s time for a new TV.
 You’re not a consumer electronics native.
 Last time you bought one, the options were LCD vs LED.
 Now you find you need to decide between LED, QLED and OLED.
 A google search later, you do.